selfire1/obsidian-publish-css/README.md

 }
 ```
 ***
-If you find value for this and want to contribute, I'd love for you to sponsor my reading habit [on patreon](https://www.patreon.com/joschua).
+If you find value in this and want to contribute, I'd love for you to sponsor my reading habit [on patreon](https://www.patreon.com/joschua).